lz1irq/video-guide-book/chapters/03_video.md

 ###HDMI

 HDMI (High-Definition Multimedia Interface) is digital audio-video interface.
-It is electrically compatible with digital DVI so you do not need special converter boxes between two - just a cable with different connectors on both ends.
+It is electrically compatible with DVI-D so you do not need special converter boxes between two - just a cable with different connectors on both ends.
 Most HDMI cables you use will likely be no longer than 13-15 meters^[https://en.wikipedia.org/wiki/HDMI#Cables].